 How are QuickBooks DSN files classified?

-QuickBooks DSN file is basically classified into three different types of files.
+QuickBooks DSN file is classified into three different types of files.

 They are the following:

-💠 .QBB, and .QBM, is known for backup file types
+💠 .QBB, and .QBM, are known for backup file types

 💠 .QBW is used for all major working files